Purity Test Results: Just Fruit Pear

 Allergy & Gluten

-For your convenience, we summarized the test results for all Sell By dates in 2018, 2019 and 2020 below because all the tests had the same result.
+For your convenience, we summarized the test results for all Best By dates through Mar 2022 because all the tests had the same result.

 |Gluten||No measurable amount|

 |Milk||No measurable amount|

 ZEGO bars are made in a facility that does not process any of the top 14 allergens, and we are careful to source our ingredients from trusted suppliers that do not have allergens in their facility.